 The first three letters in the word Martial refers to Mars, the Roman God of War.
 Mars loved blood, war, and brutality.
 We are taking Pax, the Roman Goddess of Peace as our model for the Paxtial Arts.
 Pax, the Goddess of Peace, reflects the exact counter balance of Mars if examined under the Yin Yang symbol.
 The two halves operate separate from each other, yet together they are the symbol of a completely balanced whole.

-For more information about Ed Parker Jr. and the Paxtial Arts Formula visit their listing on the Martial Arts Schools and Businesses Directory by clicking on the image on the left.
+To contact Ed Parker Jr. and Paxtial Martial Arts visit their listing on the Martial Arts Schools and Businesses Directory by clicking on the image on the left.